mosi-sol/tribe-starter-app/README.md

 ### 1- from core (just the main core developers can do this)

-***the first way*** : need to implement some dependencies on react(react is the core i think), then make module for users, simple and easy.
+***the first way*** : need to implement some dependencies on react(react is the core i think), then make module for users, simple and easy. for more information watch this [link](https://github.com/mosi-sol/react-sdk-tutorial/blob/main/README.md)

 ### 2- from user dashboard interface.